Writing in Plain Text

 Plain text writing works the same way, by acknowledging that it’s easier to be productive as a writer if we minimize distractions during the writing process and break off the stylistic considerations into their own, dedicated stage of the workflow—they deserve our undivided attention when we’re ready for that.

-This isn’t to say that aesthetics don’t matter while writing, and that’s why plaintext writing apps differentiate themselves by providing various levels of control over the look of your writing environment, from none (iA Writer) to an entire theming system (Ulysses).
+This isn’t to say that aesthetics don’t matter while writing, and this is where plaintext writing apps differentiate themselves by providing various levels of control over the look of your writing environment, from none (iA Writer) to an entire theming system (Ulysses).

 But even the most robust set of preferences will only allow you to affect the appearance of your workspace.